pacien/beamer-viewer/sample/demo.md

 # {.standout}

-This was a demo of Pointless Viewer
+This was a demo of Beamer Viewer

 ::: notes
 * Please submit issues on the bug tracker if you encounter any!